olgaemms/davidemms.github.io/_posts/2019-10-19-alternative-ways-of-getting-OrthoFinder.md

 post_type: supplementary
 ---

-In most cases the easiest way to get OrthoFinder is to download the lastest release package from [github](https://github.com/davidemms/OrthoFinder/releases) as described here: [Downloading and checking OrthoFinder]({% post_url 2019-09-18-downloading-and-checking-orthofinder %}).
+In most cases the easiest way to get OrthoFinder is to download the latest release package from [github](https://github.com/davidemms/OrthoFinder/releases) as described here: [Downloading and checking OrthoFinder]({% post_url 2019-09-18-downloading-and-checking-orthofinder %}).
 Here are some alternatives in case of problems.

 ## Common problems

-**If the binary package doesn't work on your computer then:**

-* It may be that you have an old version of glibc on your computer you might see an error which includes this message: `ImportError: /usr/lib64/libc.so.6: version GLIBC_2.18' not found`.
-In this case you might still be able to use the **OrthoFinder_glibc-2.17.tar.gz** package from the [releases](https://github.com/davidemms/OrthoFinder/releases) page instead and then follow the instructions as before.
-You can also just use the standard python version, **OrthoFinder_source.tar.gz**, see below.

 **OrthoFinder help file prints, but it cannot run one of the dependencies:**